 Skip to main content

-Updating the Men’s Freshman College Basketball Rankings 2023-2024 as Isaiah Collier of the USC Trojans leads the way
+Updating the Freshman College Basketball Rankings of the 2024-2025 season as Cooper Flagg of Duke leads the way

 Image